Brent Cross Town: History

-The local planning authority's estimate of "29,100 additional vehicles" (for a 12-hour weekday period) has been a mobilising issue for local environmental, transport and residential groups, in their opposition to the planned redevelopment.
+The local planning authority's estimate of "29,100 additional vehicles" (for a 12-hour weekday period) was a mobilising issue for local environmental, transport and residential groups, in their opposition to the planned redevelopment.

-The plans were jointly promoted by the Greater London Authority, the major land owners, developers and the local authority, and became Supplementary Planning Guidance, and incorporated into Barnet's Unitary Development Plan.
+The plans were promoted by the Greater London Authority, the major land owners, developers and the local authority, and became Supplementary Planning Guidance, and were incorporated into Barnet's Unitary Development Plan.
 Since then, redevelopment of the West Hendon housing area, further north on the A5 road, has been dealt with separately.

-The Brent Cross developers are the owners of Brent Cross shopping centre (Hammerson and Standard Life Investments.
+The shopping centre developers are the owners of Brent Cross Shopping Centre (Hammerson and Standard Life Investments).
+In 2025 Hammerson increased its stake to over 90%.
 Barnet Council owns the freehold of the shopping centre, and much of the land to the south of the North Circular Road.
+The council purchased land in the area via a compulsory purchase order.